 California School Parent SurveyThe California School Parent Survey (CSPS) assesses the perceptions of parents related to school climate, parent outreach, and student achievement in comparison to staff and student perspectives.

-The California Parent Survey (CSPS) is a companion tool to the California Healthy Kids Survey (CHKS) for students and the California School Climate Survey (CSCS) for staff.
-Together, they form the California School Climate, Health, and Learning Survey (Cal-SCHLS) System , a comprehensive set of integrated surveys designed to provide schools with valuable data for school improvements.
+The California Parent Survey (CSPS) is a companion tool to the California Healthy Kids Survey (CHKS) for students and the California School Staff Survey (CSSS) for staff.
+Together, they form the California School Climate, Health , and Learning Survey (Cal-SCHLS) System, a comprehensive set of integrated surveys designed to provide schools with valuable data for school improvements.

 The CSPS is designed to provide teachers, administrators, and other school staff with information directly from parents that can be used to foster positive learning and teaching environments, parent involvement, and student achievement, health, and well-being.
 The act of asking parents to provide their perceptions of the school is in itself an empowering parent-involvement activity.
-The survey can also be an effective tool in seeking solutions to help close the racial/ethnic achievement gap.
-Because this short, 34-item survey parallels much of the content of the CHKS and CSCS, it can be used to compare parent, student, and staff perceptions.
+The survey is an effective tool to assess parent involvement in the Local Control and Accountability Plan and is great to be used along with the CHKS and CSSS to compare parent, student, and staff perceptions.